 429.65, F.S., certain entities may be exempt from AFCH licensure:

-- An arrangement whereby the person who owns or rents the home provides room, board, and personal services for not more than two adults who do not receive optional state supplementation under s.
-409.212.
-The person who provides the housing, meals, and personal care must own or rent the home and reside therein.
+- An arrangement whereby the person who owns or rents the home provides room, board, and personal services for not more than two adults who do not receive optional state supplementation under Section 409.212.
+The person who provides the housing, meals, and personal care must own or rent the home and reside in it.

 - An arrangement whereby the person who owns or rents the home provides room, board, and personal services only to his or her relatives.

-- An establishment that is licensed as an assisted living facility under Chapter 429, Part I, F.S.
+- An establishment licensed as an assisted living facility under Chapter 429, Part I, F.S.